Parents and Guardians:

 - Students are encouraged to bring their own water bottle, as bubblers will not be used.
 Water bottles will be provided for those who forget their bottle, and filling stations will be available.

-- High school students who rotate to a different room will wipe down their desks prior to using.
+- High school students who rotate to a different room will wipe down their desks after, and prior to using.

 - Technology will be embedded into daily instruction to support a smooth transition to online learning if it becomes necessary.